ManimCommunity/manim/docs/source/index.rst

 We'd love to hear from you and see your manimations `on Twitter <https://twitter.com/manim_community>`_, `Reddit <https://www.reddit.com/r/manim/>`_, or `Discord <https://www.manim.community/discord/>`_.
-If you're using Manim for scientific purposes, instructions on how to cite a particular release can be found `in our README <https://github.com/ManimCommunity/manim/blob/main/README.md>`_.
+If you're using Manim in a scientific context, instructions on how to cite a particular release can be found `in our README <https://github.com/ManimCommunity/manim/blob/main/README.md>`_.

 Index